JuliaCloud/AWS.jl/README.md

 Names and usage are similar to the AWS documentation http://awsdocs.s3.amazonaws.com/EC2/latest/ec2-api.pdf

 ### Current status
 - Most of the APIs are yet untested.
-Any testing will be helpful

-- While the requests take in native julia objects, the response currently is an XML object.
-It is of type ParsedData as provided by LibExpat - https://github.com/amitmurthy/LibExpat.jl .

-- libsodium support for signing AWS requests needs to be implemented - see https://github.com/jedisct1/libsodium/issues/43
+Any testing will be helpful.
+The REST API does not not match exactly in certain cases with the WSDL.
+Since the bulk of the code is generated from the WSDL, in certain cases breakage may occur due to wrong request syntax.
+Any issues filed on guthub with the output from running the request in debug mode, i.e., with env.dbg = true, will be helpful.

 ### Usage